 is a filmmaker and visual artist from Rockford, Illinois who is interested in exploring the non-linear and

 University of Wisconsin-Milwaukee (UWM) in 2019.
 During his time in the Film, Video, Animation and New

 non-fiction based media.
-Arellano has screened work locally and internationally at the Milwaukee Film Festival, UWM Student Film and Video Festival,
+Arellano has screened work locally and internationally at the Milwaukee Film Festival, UWM Student

-Arellano has also been featured in the biannual Vernacular Publication 2018/2019 edition as well as in the group exhibition titled Long, Long Ago at The Real Tinsel Gallery in Milwaukee, WI.
+Arellano has also been featured in the biannual Vernacular Publication 2018/2019 edition as well as in fine art spaces such as The Real Tinsel Gallery, Walkers Point Art Center, and Genesis Gallery.

 Lucio Arellano is currently based in Milwaukee, Wisconsin where he lives and works as a Non-Fiction Officer for the Milwaukee Non-Fiction Fellowship as well as the Head Videographer for the Ian’s Pizza Marketing Department-Milwaukee Cluster.